-The scrotum is a skin envelope in which the testicles are located, an organ of the body that is very sensitive.
-However, it can happen that you feel pain or swelling in this area.
-In this case, it is best to make an appointment with a specialist, as the origin of the pain can be varied.
+The scrotum is a skin envelope in which the testicles are located.
+Testicles are a very sensitive body organ; therefore, you may feel pain or swelling in this area occasionally.
+If this ever happens to you, make an appointment with a specialist, as the origin of the pain can vary.
 It could be a swollen testicle, an abdominal problem, a hernia or cancer.
-If you are experiencing a feeling of heaviness or severe pain, the professionals at Cliniques Marois can treat you.
+If you’re experiencing a feeling of heaviness or severe pain, the professionals at Cliniques Marois can treat you.
 Our team of urologists and sexual health specialists will provide you with the most effective treatment.

 Possible causes